 - Meet young and active community leaders who are making a difference

 - Work as a team to support important programs

 - Learn new skills such as grant writing, project management and comprehensive planning

 - Have fun and explore new places in the community

-TIME: Gatherings are on the 2nd Tuesday of every month from 4:45-6:15 pm.
-The program runs from September through May. the group will meet at a different location in the community every month to learn about local issues, understand the work of nonprofits, and provide direct service.
+TIME: Gatherings are from 4:45-6:15 p.m. on the third Wednesday of the month.
+The program runs from September through June.
+The group will meet at a different location in the community every month to learn about local issues, understand the work of nonprofits and provide direct service.

 TALENT: Group members will be selected to create a strong cohort of young leaders.
 A wide range of individual talents will bring richness to the group.
 Members will also develop new talents through the program.